hapax/hapax.github.io/assets/qgrav.md

 **October 2, 2020.** *People often say that quantum gravity is hard because quantum mechanics and gravity are incompatible.
-I'll give a short, relatively non-technical explanation of why is false, what the real problem is (spacetime breaks down when we look too close), and some methods for fixing it.*
+I'll give a short, relatively non-technical explanation of the real problem --- spacetime breaks down when we look too close.*

 #### Introduction

-Gravity is a theory of heavy things.
-Quantum mechanics is a theory of small, fuzzy things.
-*Quantum gravity* is a theory of things which are both small and heavy, i.e. dense, like black holes or the Big Bang.
+Gravity is a theory of heavy things; quantum mechanics is a theory of small, fuzzy things; *quantum gravity* applies to things which are both heavy and fuzzy.
-Often, people say that the two theories are "incompatible" because they use different mathematics.
+People often say that the two theories are "incompatible" because they use different mathematics.
 This is a tad misleading.
 The real problem is that Nature is secretive: it hides the details of